asbaxter/module1-challenge/README.md

 WHEN I view the heading attributes
 THEN they fall in sequential order
+# header elemets seem to be in sequential order.

 WHEN I view the title element
 THEN I find a concise, descriptive title